 Thinking of visiting Iceland in winter?
 You will not be disappointed.
 Winter in Iceland is an adventure you will never forget.
-While Iceland is a beautiful country whatever time of year, the Iceland winter is magical.
+While Iceland is a beautiful country whatever time of year, winter in Iceland is magical.

 Rather than the landscape being buried under snow it somehow seems to be enhanced by it.
 Waterfalls are cloaked with icicles, a golden light seems to always be present and the snow and ice make this prehistoric land looked even more mystical.